aws/copilot-cli/site/content/docs/concepts/environments.en.md

 ### VPC and Networking

 Each environment gets its own multi-AZ VPC.
 Your VPC is the network boundary of your environment, allowing the traffic you expect in and out, and blocking the rest.
-The VPCs Copilot creates are spread across two availability zones to help balance availability and cost - with each AZ getting a public and private subnet.
+The VPCs Copilot creates are spread across two availability zones, with each AZ getting a public and private subnet, following [AWS best practices](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-best-practices.html).
+Your services are launched by default in the public subnets while limiting ingress to only other services in your environment for security.
+Tasks are placed in public subnets to help manage costs by allowing egress to the internet without requiring a NAT gateway.

-Your services are launched in the public subnets but can be reached only through your load balancer.
+Workload subnet placement can be modified using the [`network.vpc.placement`](../manifest/lb-web-service.en.md#network-vpc-placement) field in the manifest.

 ###  Load Balancers and DNS